God & Golem, Inc. and the Ethics of Machine Obedience

 The Current AI Reading

-Read in 2026, the book's most important lesson is not that machines are gods, minds, demons, or children.
+Read on June 25, 2026, the book's most important lesson is not that machines are gods, minds, demons, or children.
 It is that mythic language keeps returning because the technical situation keeps putting old anxieties into operational form.
 People build something that answers.
 It learns from traces.
 It reproduces patterns.
 It carries commands farther than the commander can see.
 It changes the environment from which future commands will be judged.

 This makes the book especially useful for agentic AI.
 An agent can read context, call tools, write files, book appointments, send messages, query databases, summarize records, and trigger workflows.
 The danger is not only that it may disobey.
 The danger is that it may obey inside the wrong frame: too much authority, too little context, too much trust in stale data, too little friction around irreversible action, too weak a path for appeal.